Jurickson Profar Player Props: Rockies vs. Dodgers

-The Colorado Rockies and Jurickson Profar, who went 0-for-3 last time in action, battle Clayton Kershaw and the Los Angeles Dodgers at Coors Field, Tuesday at 8:40 PM ET.
+The Colorado Rockies, including Jurickson Profar (.239 on-base percentage in past 10 games, 75 points below season-long percentage), battle starter Michael Grove and the Los Angeles Dodgers at Coors Field, Wednesday at 8:40 PM ET.

-He had a hitless performance in his previous game (0-for-3) against the Angels.
+In his last game he had a hitless performance (0-for-3) against the Dodgers.

 Jurickson Profar Game Info & Props vs. the Dodgers